 OSI encourages our student leaders to participate in professional development opportunities such as conferences, case competitions, and other related professional experiences.
 Professional development experiences (conferences, conventions, field trips, etc.) must be approved in advance by OSI.

 OSI has supplemental funding for student organizations to use for professional development opportunities.
 Student organization funding may also be used to finance professional related experiences.

 The Professional Development form will also assist with approvals as well as determining the appropriate funds to be distributed to your student organization for conferences, online professional development experiences, competitions, and others.
 OSI and SGA are looking forward to working with your student organization through this process.

-Students can be reimbursed for purchases related to the student organization's programming goals by completing the appropriate forms below and emailing OSI proper documentation.
-Reimbursements will not be processed for student organizations programs that are not registered with OSI.
+Students can be reimbursed for purchases related to the student organization's programming goals by completing the appropriate forms found in the Office of Student Involvement located in Dougherty Room 102.
+Reimbursements will not be processed for student organizations programs that are not registered or approved with OSI.

 Limited tabling will be permitted for distribution purposes outside between the Connelly Center and Dougherty Hall where you will find paw prints for tabling.
 Three tables will be available for Villanova student organizations, faculty, and staff on Tuesday's and Wednesday's between 11am - 4pm.
 Student organizations and offices can sign up for tables by visiting Dougherty 102.
 Students are permitted to make reservations in advance and for consecutive days.